rasbt/LLMs-from-scratch/ch04/08_deltanet/README.md

 KV_cache_DeltaNet = batch_size × n_heads × d_head × d_head × bytes
 ```

 Note that the `KV_cache_DeltaNet` memory size doesn't have a context length (`n_tokens`) dependency.
 Also, we have only the memory state S that we store instead of separate keys and values, hence `2 × bytes` becomes just `bytes`.
-However, note that we now have a quadratic `n_heads × d_head` in here.
+However, note that we now have a quadratic `d_head × d_head` in here.
 This comes from the state :

 ```
 S = x.new_zeros(b, self.num_heads, self.head_dim, self.head_dim)